 Figure 7: Hetrodyne system based on a Mach-Zehnder interferometry for time-resolved plasmonic pulse tracking.

-earlier used to track the propagation in time of ultra-short plasmonic pulses.32 We propose to modify this set-up in order to conveniently capture the phases of different diffraction or- ders in the fc-space.
+earlier used to track the propagation in time of ultra-short plasmonic pulses.32 We propose to modify this set-up to conveniently capture the phases of different diffraction orders in the fc-space.
 These measurements can provide the connection between the structure configuration and geometry and the resulting topological phases.

-Developing a rigorous mathematical model of topology based plasmonic manipulation We plan to elaborate a theoretical basis of the proposed effect starting from an accurate analysis of the band-gap characteristics, studying the geometrical effects and optimizing the system.
+Developing a rigorous mathematical model of topology-based plasmonic manipulation We plan to elaborate a theoretical basis of the proposed effect starting from an accurate analysis of the band-gap characteristics, studying the geometrical effects, and optimizing the system.
 The developed model should directly link the physical grating parameters with the localization strength and the lifetime of plasmonic edge modes.

 Realizing topological metasurface based on graphene-like structure

-We propose to in- vestigate more plasmonic structures potentially leading to the appearance of edge states, topological phases and spin-dependent behavior.
-Using the space-inversion symmetry as a trigger for spin-orbit coupling in the system we propose using arrays with chiral unit-cells (see Fig. 8.
-We believe that the chirality would have an effect on the overall topological phase of the domain and, consequently, may provide an additional means for light manipulation.
-Specifically we believe that each unit cell of the structure induces chiral plasmonic near-fields that may result in an ovelall topological phase.
-Similar structures with constant or space- variant chirality, already investigated in our group, have shown strong polarization dependent behavior and may be good candidates for topology based plasmonics.33
+We propose to investigate more plasmonic structures, potentially leading to the appearance of edge states, topological phases and spin-dependent behavior.
+Using the space-inversion symmetry as a trigger for spin-orbit coupling, we propose using arrays with chiral unit-cells (Fig. 8).
+We believe that the chirality would influence the overall topological phase of the domain and provide an additional means for light manipulation.
+Specifically, we propose that each unit cell of the structure induces chiral plasmonic near-fields, resulting in an overall topological phase.
+We have already investigated similar structures with constant or space- variant chirality that have shown strong polarization-dependent behavior and may be good candidates for topology based plasmonics.33